Schwarzschild Instanton in Emergent Gravity: Gauge Fields from Euclidean Schwarzschild

 Now, since these t'Hooft symbols never share the same non-zero matrix elements in the same positions, we can say that the $SU(2)_\pm$ gauge fields are linearly independent 2-forms.
 From linear algebra, we know that this implies that:

 This consequently eliminates the curvature as well, which describes the equivalence principle.
-Thus, \textbf{if we can choose a local co-ordinate frame that locally eliminates the curvature, we will also have found the Darboux co-ordinates}.
+Thus, if we can choose a local co-ordinate frame that locally eliminates the curvature, we will also have found the Darboux co-ordinates.
 We need local co-ordinates to obtain and analyse the gauge fields related to the metric.
-To do this, we could define a local co-ordinate system which preserves the volume element formed by the vierbeins of (\ref{esmetric}).
+To do this, we could define a local co-ordinate system which preserves the volume element formed by the tetrads of (\ref{esmetric}).

-These co-ordinates are known as the Darboux co-ordinates, the principle behind this design being to make the vierbeins equivalent to the exact differentials of the local choice of co-ordinates.
+These co-ordinates are known as the Darboux co-ordinates, the principle behind this design being to make the tetrads equivalent to the exact differentials of the local choice of co-ordinates.

 The metric, in these co-ordinates are then written as: